What are the key factors that make for a successful buy-side transaction?

 If you’re planning to merge with or acquire another business, you need the structure of a well-tested mergers and acquisitions (M&A) process.
 You may have acquired the services of an external M&A advisor or plan to use a neutral third-party business valuation expert like Quantive.

 Whichever route you take, you’ll need to be aware of the process and a few hoops and hurdles.
-Buying a company comes with pitfalls as well as opportunities.
+Executing a buy-side transaction comes with pitfalls as well as opportunities.

 Opportunities in M&A arise because: